Smiguel02/MyNetworkScanner/README.md

 # MyNetworkScanner
 Check devices and open ports in my network
-Currently using nmap and only works debian based linux
+Currently using nmap

+WARNING: Only works debian based linux